pierreyoda/newstackwhodis/src/routes/blog/about/+page.svelte.md

 I've stuck with Vercel for hosting despite letting go of Next.js for hosting, since this website is also fully static.

+**EDIT**: after checking out the domain names availability, I've ultimately chosen to go with `newstackwhodis`.

 ### Content to come

 The kind of articles you will see here will generally be backed by fully independent sub-modules in Typescript, with a minimal set of unit tests; they are almost micro-libraries on their own.
 Not that I would ever publish them on NPM, mind you, since they all are scoped for specific usage inside an article on this website only.
 They are agnostic from front-end usage though.